m1el/BeatSaber-SliceVisualizer/README.md

 ## Installation

-- Install BSIPA, recommended way is to use [Beat Saber Mod Assistant][mod_assistant]
+- Install BSIPA and SiraUtil, recommended way is to use [Beat Saber Mod Assistant][mod_assistant]
-- Copy SliceVizualizer.dll to `Beat Saber\Plugins` directory.
+- Copy SliceVisualizer.dll to `Beat Saber\Plugins` directory.

 ## Configuration